zongyi1999/DIRA_Challenge/README.md

 ### Dataset

-We only utilize the DeepPatent dataset for training and validation.
+We only used the DeepPatent dataset for training and validation.
 The training set contains...

 ### Reference

+[1] Kucer M, Oyen D, Castorena J, et al. DeepPatent: Large scale patent drawing recognition and retrieval[C]//Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision.
+2022: 2309-2318.

+[2] Cubuk E D, Zoph B, Mane D, et al. Autoaugment: Learning augmentation policies from data[J]. arXiv preprint arXiv:1805.09501, 2018.

+[3] He K, Zhang X, Ren S, et al. Deep residual learning for image recognition[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016: 770-778.

+[4] Pan X, Luo P, Shi J, et al. Two at once: Enhancing learning and generalization capacities via ibn-net[C]//Proceedings of the European Conference on Computer Vision (ECCV).
+2018: 464-479.

+[5] Wang X, Girshick R, Gupta A, et al. Non-local neural networks[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
+2018: 7794-7803.

+[6] Sun Y, Cheng C, Zhang Y, et al. Circle loss: A unified perspective of pair similarity optimization[C]//Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2020: 6398-6407.

+[7] Schroff F, Kalenichenko D, Philbin J. Facenet: A unified embedding for face recognition and clustering[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
+2015: 815-823.

-## Code for ECCV DIRA Data Challenge
+## Code Guidance for ECCV DIRA Data Challenge

 The following describe our code for DIRA Data Challenge